gregartist/ga-basic-slider/README.md

 ### Adding navigation

-gaBasicSlider can add optional navigation elements.
-One of which is next and previous buttons.
+gaBasicSlider can add optional navigation elements, one of which is next and previous buttons.

 #### Next and previous buttons